-The SRP may recommend conversion of a district school to a charter school to provide more autonomy and flexibility to a school from statutory and regulatory requirements that may have created obstacles in the past.
-The SRP may recommend a school for conversion to a charter school if the review indicates that the school is not effective in most of the six areas outlined in the Accountability Act, is demonstrably lacking leadership and personnel capacity, and shows limited evidence of positive early indicators of change.
+A district might convert a district school to a charter school to provide more autonomy and flexibility to a school from statutory and regulatory requirements that may have created obstacles in the past.
+The SRP may recommend a school for conversion to a charter school if the review indicates that the school is not effective in most of the six areas outlined in the Education Accountability Act, is demonstrably lacking leadership and personnel capacity, and shows limited evidence of positive early indicators of change.
 However, there is a compelling need for the school to remain open to serve students and a charter school may meet the needs of the community.